(This post may include affiliate links. You can read about our affiliate policy here.)

 Where: Nationwide, excluding California.
 Also Canada, Ireland, Mexico, Netherlands, New Zealand, South Africa and the UK

 Moreover the highest rates of pay here are for those with tons of experience working with Rev and for those who can caption movies (including sounds) and/or translate while they transcribe.
-That said, if you are a blistering-fast typist and get the hang of it, you can make decent money working from home.
+That said, if you are a blistering-fast typist and get the hang of it, this site helps you make decent money working from home.

 However, because of a huge increase in interest due to the pandemic, it could take as much as three months to process your application.